 During the 14 days preceding an election, if a candidate: (1) accepts a loan, contribution, or contributions from a single source in excess of \$1,000; or (2) makes aggregate expenditures to a single vendor in excess of \$20,000, the candidate shall report such contributions, loans, and expenditures to the Board in a disclosure, received by the Board within 24 hours of the reportable transaction.
 See Rule 3-02(e).
-This includes additional payments of any amount to vendors who have received aggregate payments in excess of \$20,000 during the 14-day pre-election period.
+This includes additional payments of any amount to vendors who have received aggregate payments in excess of \$20,000 during the course of the election cycle.
 These contributions and expenditures must also be reported in the Campaign's next disclosure statement.

-The Campaign did not file the required daily disclosures to report the transactions listed in Exhibit I
+The Campaign did not file the required daily disclosures to report the following transactions: